TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Index.rst

 DataHandler
   :php:`TYPO3\CMS\Core\DataHandling\...`: :ref:`Construct taking care of persisting data into the database <tce>`.
-  The DataHandler takes an array representing one or multiple records, inserts, deletes or updates them in the database and takes care of relations between multiple records.
+  The DataHandler takes an array representing one or more records, inserts, deletes or updates them in the database and takes care of relations between multiple records.
 If editing content in the backend, this construct does all main database munging.
-The data handler is fed by some controller that most often gets :code:`GET` or :code:`POST` data from FormEngine.
+DataHandler is fed by some controller that most often gets :code:`GET` or :code:`POST` data from FormEngine.

 FormEngine